publiccodenet/about/roles/quality.md

 So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.

-## More information about this position:
+## More information about this position

 This is a full time role in our main offices in Amsterdam, the Netherlands.
 Compensation is competitive as well as in line with the public mission of the organization.
 Assistance in relocation possible.

-## More about the application process:
+## More about the application process

 We enthusiastically encourage people underrepresented in the worlds of technology and government to apply.